metagenopolis/OneNet/README.md

 whole metagenome sequencing data, which aims at fostering reproducibility and precision.

-License: MIT + file LICENSE

 ## Installation

-You can install OneNet from the [forgemia gitlab](metagenopolis/OneNet)
+You can install OneNet from the github repository with:
-with:

 ``` r
 remotes::install_github(repo = "metagenopolis/OneNet")